durd/cp-pxgrid/README.md

 ```console
 user@host:/usr/local/cp-pxgrid$ cp gwconfig.py.example gwconfig.py
 ```
 Open gwconfig.py with your favourite editor.
-Add the HA/VIP-address of your gateway (the IP in the gw object in SmartConsole) and PSK for it and save and exit the editor
+Add the HA/VIP-address of your gateway (the IP in the gw object in SmartConsole) and PSK for it, save and exit the editor
 ```console
 user@host:/usr/local/cp-pxgrid/pxgrid-cert$ cd ~/cp-pxgrid
 user@host:~/cp-pxgrid$ cp cp-pxgrid.logrotate /etc/logrotate.d/cp-pxgrid